gravitational/teleport/rfd/0159-webasset-cache.md

 nothing too complicated besides setting some headers, compression, and then serving whatever file is requested.
 The change would be instead of serving, first check if the file exists in the embedded file system.
 If it does, send as usual.
-If it doesn't, we can fetch the requested file over gRPC and serve the file bytes instead with something like this
+If it doesn't, we can download the file from the webasset bucket and serve
 ```go
 if strings.HasPrefix(r.URL.Path, "/web/app") {
 	// do everything the same if the file exists